by Tim Gilmore, 7/30/2015

 Oh, and Tony Walton, the current and third-generation funeral director, likes to point out that the original founder’s first name was Lawton and that Tony’s last name is Walton.
 You can switch the “l” and the “w” and the Alpha and Omega cross paths, a chiasmus.

-Pratt operated the funeral home until his death in 1956, when Oscar Hillman, who had learned his trade from Pratt, assumed responsibilities alongside his wife Evelyn.
-Evelyn Hillman died in 2002.
-Tony took over on Halloween.
+Pratt operated the funeral home until his death in 1943 at age 56, when Oscar Hillman, who had learned his trade from Pratt, assumed responsibilities alongside his wife Evelyn.
+Oscar died in 1978; Evelyn died in June 2002.
+Tony took over that Halloween.

 We’re standing in the office with the front door open, the constant back-and-forth susurrus of cars sounding from Beaver Street behind our backs.
 Tony’s wearing a suit and tie.
 He’s trim and kinetic, but right now, he’s very poised.
 He hasn’t yet gotten too excited.
 The kindness in his voice manifests itself in a sweet and gentle lilt and there’s a warm friendliness in his eyes.